JohnLCaron/rlauxe/docs/notes/RLASpecNotes.md

 Definition 9 The Prover's **style commitment** is a function

     style : 1..N → {0, 1}

-When we have CVRs, this commitment can be left implicit because it can be assumed to be zero when $\CVR(i) = \notPresent{}$, and one otherwise.
-(Card style information can reduce audit sample sizes by orders of magnitude \cite{glazerEtal21,glazerEtal23}.) %However, we make it explicit here to allow for general kinds of audits including those that do not use CVRs.

-%\subsection{Assorter reference values}
-%Finally, for use in comparison audits, the Prover can make a claim about the **reference value} for each assorter.
-%This fills the role of a CVR in a comparison audit---it is a claim about what the election data says about that vote.
-It would be (mostly) equivalent to let the Prover commit to a CVR, and then let the verifier apply the assorter.
-This formulation allows for the same functionality, but also allows for some more general values (such as ways of treating absent CVRs) and slightly simpler verification.
-These reference values are ignored for polling audits.

-%\begin{defn} \label{def:assorter-ref-commitment} The Prover's **assorter reference values} are provided, for each index, as a list of reference values, one for each assertion in $\assertions{}$.
-%   $\assorterRefs$ inputs a value $i$ in $[1,N]$ and outputs a list $(\refVal_1, \refVal_2, \ldots, \refVal_{|\assorters{}|} ).$
-%\end{defn}

 1.6 Connecting Assertions and Assorters